jishengx97/ece1724rust_project/Final_Report.md

 cargo test
 ```

 In the `tests/` folder, there are tests for different services of the package.

+- The `user_service_test.rs` contains tests that ensures the user authencation functionalities are working correctly.
+It includes tests that ensure user registration requests can be correctly processed, tests that ensure requests with duplicated usernames can be correctly rejected, tests that ensure users can login with the correct password and vice versa, and tests that ensure non-existent users cannot login.
+- The `flight_service_test.rs` contains tests that ensures flight data can successfully be queried.
+It includes tests that ensures flights can be correctly searched given either a single date or a date range, tests that ensures available seat status can correctly be queried whether or not flight is partially booked, and tests that ensure non-existent flight query returns an error.
+- The `ticket_service_test.rs` contains tests for ticket booking and seat selections, and ensures flights and seats are not double-booked even in concurrent request environments.
+Specifically, for both flight booking and selection services, the test will send 10 concurrent requests when only one flight ticket or seat is available, or send 20 concurrent requests when only five flight tickets or setas are available.
+At the end, the test will check the sold tickets and seats exactly matches with the remaining tickets or seats.
-The `user_service_test.rs` contains tests that ensures the user authencation functionalities are working correctly, including user registration, user login and password correctness checks.
-The `flight_service_test.rs` contains tests that ensures flight data can successfully be queried, including flights for multiple dates and available seats for flights.
-The `ticket_service_test.rs` contains tests for ticket booking and seat selections, and ensures flights and seats are not double-booked even in concurrent request environments.
-The `throughput_test.rs` generates a large nuber of random requests to the system, to ensure the system is able to maintain a high throughput even when the requests are highly concurrent.
+- The `throughput_test.rs` generates a large number of random requests to the system, to ensure the system is able to maintain a high throughput even when the requests are highly concurrent.
+It will have 100 users generate 2000 random concurrent requests, and display the system throughput (requests/second) at the end.

 ## Contributions